andrelp99/projects_portfolio/Machine Learning/README.md

 # Machine_Learning

-Progetto del corso di Machine Learning, anno accademico 2021/22, nel corso di Laurea Magistrale in Data Science, presso l'Università degli Studi di Milano - Bicocca.
+Project for the **Machine Learning** course, academic year 2021/22, Master’s Degree in Data Science, University of Milano – Bicocca.

-Creazione di un workflow KNIME relativo ad un progetto di Machine Learning svolto su un dataset di interesse.
+Development of a KNIME workflow for a machine learning project based on a chosen dataset.